A lush green landscape shown from above.

 Water Consumption

 Water consumption continues to be of utmost importance.
 We work to ensure our water use data collection is precise, and we annually perform a global water risk assessment.
-In 2022, we converted to low-drip irrigation at our San Jose headquarters to reduce water usage.
-Our data centers use closed-loop water-based cooling systems to decrease water loss as well.
+In 2023, we continued to convert to low-drip irrigation at our San Jose headquarters to reduce water usage.
+Our data centers use closed-loop, water-based cooling systems to decrease water loss as well.

 Water Consumption chart.
 A detailed description of this chart can be found below.